 \section{introduction}

-The highly light pseudoscalar particle axion is originally postulated to resolve the strong CP problem in quantum chromodynamics \cite{Peccei:1977ur,Peccei:2006as,Weinberg:1977ma, Wilczek:1977pj}.
-Besides, many beyond standard models, such as string theory \cite{Svrcek:2006yi, Arvanitaki:2009fg, Marsh:2015xka}, commonly predict the existence of axion-like particles (ALPs), which have similar properties with axions.
-Both axion and ALP have been widely discussed due to their broad connections with several important problems in physics and cosmology, such as dark matter \cite{Sikivie:2009fv}.
+The light pseudoscalar particle axion was originally predicted by the model solving the strong CP problem in quantum chromodynamics \cite{Peccei:1977ur,Peccei:2006as,Weinberg:1977ma, Wilczek:1977pj}.
+In addition to axions, many models that beyond the Standard Model, such as string theory \cite{Svrcek:2006yi, Arvanitaki:2009fg, Marsh:2015xka}, commonly predict the existence of similar pseudoscalar particles, which are called axion-like particles (ALPs).
+Both axion and ALPs have been widely discussed due to their broad connections with several important problems in particle physics and cosmology.
+For example, they can be good candidates as dark matter \cite{Preskill:1982cy,Abbott:1982af, Dine:1982ah,Sikivie:2009fv}.

-The effective coupling between the ALP and photon would lead to ALP-photon conversion in the external magnetic field.
-This conversion has been extensively studied in various experimental settings, including laboratory experiments, cosmological observations, and astrophysical observations.
-Due to the ubiquitous presence of astrophysical magnetic fields at large scale, many astrophysical sources are ideal places to search the ALP-photon oscillation effect \cite{DeAngelis:2007dqd, Hooper:2007bq, Simet:2007sa, Mirizzi:2007hr, Belikov:2010ma, DeAngelis:2011id, Horns:2012kw, HESS:2013udx, Meyer:2013pny, Tavecchio:2014yoa, Meyer:2014epa, Meyer:2014gta, Fermi-LAT:2016nkz, Meyer:2016wrm, Berenji:2016jji, Xia:2018xbt, Galanti:2018nvl, Galanti:2018upl, Galanti:2018myb, Zhang:2018wpc, Liang:2018mqm, Bi:2020ths, Guo:2020kiq, Li:2020pcn, Cheng:2020bhr, Liang:2020roo,Davies:2020uxn,Li:2021gxs,Gao:2023dvn}.
-For extragalactic sources, the photons undergo a conversion into ALPs within the ambient magnetic field of the source, these ALPs then traverse through the cosmic space without any impeded and eventually convert back into photons within the magnetic field of the Milky Way.
+The effective coupling between the ALP and photon can lead to ALP-photon conversion in external magnetic fields.
+This phenomenon has been extensively studied in various situations, including laboratory experiments, cosmological observations, and astrophysical observations.
+Given the presence of astrophysical magnetic fields at large scale, many astrophysical objects are ideal sources to study the ALP-photon oscillation effect \cite{DeAngelis:2007dqd, Hooper:2007bq, Simet:2007sa, Mirizzi:2007hr, Belikov:2010ma, DeAngelis:2011id, Horns:2012kw, HESS:2013udx, Meyer:2013pny, Tavecchio:2014yoa, Meyer:2014epa, Meyer:2014gta, Fermi-LAT:2016nkz, Meyer:2016wrm, Berenji:2016jji, Xia:2018xbt, Galanti:2018nvl, Galanti:2018upl, Galanti:2018myb, Zhang:2018wpc, Liang:2018mqm, Bi:2020ths, Guo:2020kiq, Li:2020pcn, Cheng:2020bhr, Liang:2020roo,Davies:2020uxn,Li:2021gxs,Gao:2023dvn,Pant:2023khq}.
+The ALP-photon mixing effect could potentially alter the observed spectra of photons from these objects.
+In the case of extragalactic sources, photons could undergo a conversion into ALPs within the ambient magnetic field of the source.
+These ALPs then traverse through cosmic space without impediment and eventually convert back into photons in the magnetic field of the Milky Way.
 These processes are expected to reduce the absorption effects of extragalactic background light (EBL) on high-energy photons and cause substantial alterations to the observed energy spectra.